albertoconnor/django-builtin-password-reset/README.md

 to get things works.
 All four templates inherit from this base template so the common need of displaying a form should be covered.

+## From Email

+You will need to set your `DEFAULT_FROM_EMAIL` to an email you are allowed to send from.